 Church of the Holy Sepulchre

 Church Of The Holy Sepulchre may not seem like the best place when visiting Jerusalem with kids.
-But if you keep in mind that children and adults like stories, you can turn a visit almost to any site interesting for kids.
+But if you keep in mind that children and adults like stories, you can turn a visit to almost any site interesting for kids.

 We wanted to head to the Western Wall, but it started raining, so we decided to return to Mamilla parking and head home.